Former Keno property gives way to commercial truck and trailer business

 The south façade of the building was insulated with straw.

-“We were using the excavator and grabbed it, and a bunch of straw came out,” he said.
+“We were using the excavator and grabbed it, and a bunch of straw came out,” Hornung said.

-The plan, he said, is to put a shop on the space within the next 12 to 24 months.
+The plan is to put a shop on the space within the next 12-24 months, he said.

 “What we’re after is a deeper shop bay,” he said.